Hallo vrienden, Leo Hier.

 Today we learn how to use convert function and how it can be handy to do cool animations with different coordinate systems.
 Now you can amaze your customers with very nice animations and bring life to your applications.

-That's all my people, I hope you liked as I enjoyed write this article.
-If you want to support this blog you can Buy Me a Coffee or just leave a comment saying hello.
-You can also sponsor posts!
-Just reach me in LinkedIn or Twitter for details.
+That’s all my people, I hope you liked reading this article as much as I enjoyed writing it.
+If you want to support this blog you can Buy Me a Coffee or leave a comment saying hello.
+You can also sponsor posts and I’m open to freelance writing!

-Thanks for the reading and...
-That's all folks.
+Thanks for reading and… That’s all folks.